World Hope Forum Pretty Brilliant

 Co-Founder World Hope Forum

 Li Edelkoort is a trend forecaster, publisher, humanitarian, design educator and exhibition curator.
 From 2015-2020 she was the Dean of Hybrid Design Studies at Parsons in New York where she founded a Textile Masters and the New York Textile Month festival.
 Her thought-provoking writings and podcasts have become increasingly popular at a time when she is regarded as an activist and champion for change.
-In 2020, she founded the World Hope Forum as a platform to inspire the creative community to rebuild a better society.
-She is also on the Creative Council for all of Gap Inc.’s fashion brands, advising the group on creative innovation and sustainable practice.
-In 2022, Edelkoort collaborated with Polimoda in Florence to establish an innovative new textile masters called From Farm to Fabric to Fashion.
+In 2020, she co-founded the World Hope Forum with Philip Fimmano as a platform to inspire the creative community to rebuild a better society.
+Launched in 2020, PROUD SOUTH is a mesmerising visual book that celebrates the creative forces from the southern parts of the planet.
+Through the colourful and expressive lens of contemporary fashion, photography, styling and art, Edelkoort and Lili Tedde bring together emerging and established talents from wide and far, illustrating that the axis of global creativity has indeed dramatically shifted.
+In 2025, Edelkoort is launching a second edition of PROUD SOUTH focusing on craft and design.
+Of the movement, she says, “A southern generation of creatives is standing up, expressing local craft, embracing regional materials, recognising ancestral practices and cherishing indigenous values.”

 @lidewijedelkoort